GarwelGarwel/KerbalHealth/README.md

 Note that, since v1.1, Recuperation is not stacked and has crew cap.
 It means that one Cupola provides 1% Recup for 2 kerbals, 2 Cupolas give 1% for 4 kerbals (not 2%!), etc. If you have more kerbals than the crew cap, Recuperation will be split among them evenly (e.g. 4 kerbals with 1 Cupola will get 0.5% Recup).

 Decay is the opposite to Recuperation: for every percentage point of Decay, your kerbal will lose 1% of their remaining health per day.
+Fortunately, it is very rare.

 **Radiation**